kennethtegrado/data-structures-and-algorithms-in-c/readme.md

 # Data Structures

 Is an arrangement of collected data items so that they can be utilized efficiently together with the operations that can be done for the data.
-Arrangement of the collected data is done on the main memory.
+Arrangement of the collected data is done on the main memory.z

 ## Physical Data Structures